CrawDad1/ReactDemo/notes/notes.md

     - once yarn has finished installing the reafct project...
     - in /client/, run command `yarn start`
     - if the react template webpage loads, the project has been initialized successfully

+>>> The `Yarn start` command is important to remember.
+It provides you with an automatically updating preview of your react app.
+The preview updates every time you save changes to source files.

 ## packages
 use package manager to add the following packages: client